macxcool/educational-help.com/content/employment.md

 form: true
 ---

 Educational Help Centres is always looking for caring, certified teachers to tutor students in all grades and subjects on a one-to-one basis.
 We offer flexible hours and a competitive hourly rate.
-Please submit your resume and a copy of your police check below if you are interested in joining our team.
+Please email your resume and a copy of your police check to office@educational-help.com if you are interested in joining our team.
 Thank you.